polterguy/magic.io/README.md

 [![Build status](https://travis-ci.org/polterguy/magic.io.svg?master)](https://travis-ci.org/polterguy/magic.io)

-A generic file/folder controller for .Net giving you access to the most important parts from `System.IO` through an ASP.NET Web API.
-This controller allows you to download files, move files (on your server), upload files, and save and delete files on your server, through a JSON based Web API.
+A generic file controller for .Net allowing you to upload and download files to and from your server.

 ## Authorization

+Before you can start consumption of the project, you'll need to think about what type of authorization process you intend to use.
 The project contains three different authorization services.
 The most basic one accepts a list of roles during construction, and could probably be consumed as a Singleton, and will only allow any type of file access to a user belonging to one of the specified roles.

-The slightly more advanced onle, allows you to create your own C# slot, named __[magic.io.authorize]__, that allows you to declare a slot in your C# code, using the syntax from magic.signals, which will be given the path, username, and all other data necessary to determine whether or not you'd like to give access to some resource or not.
+The slightly more advanced only, allows you to create your own C# slot, named __[magic.io.authorize]__, that allows you to declare a slot in your C# code, using the syntax from magic.signals, which will be given the path, username, and all other data necessary to determine whether or not you'd like to give access to some resource or not.
+This allows you to control access to files according to the paths, file extensions, etc.

 The third one, allows you to declare your own dynamic __[magic.io.authorize]__ slot, as a __[slot]__ invocation in your own Hyperlambda code, which will be given the same set of arguments as the above one, and be expected